kreutz-lab/RTF/README.md

 res.doseResponse.reduced <- modelReduction(res.doseResponse$finalModel)
 ```

-Low-dimensional representation of RTF parameters of 20 or more time series:
+### Low-dimensional representation of RTF parameters of 20 or more time series
+(Currently only possible for time-dependent RTF parameters)
 ```
 data(strasenTimeSeries)
 df.multipleTimeSeries <- strasenTimeSeries[, 1:20]